celo-org/celo-l2-node-docker-compose/README.md

 ```

 If you want to actively challenge proposals, it is required that the `CHALLENGER__PRIVATE_KEY` corresponds to an address that has challenger permissions on the network’s dispute game AccessManager contract and is funded with at least the required challenge bond.
-It is recommended that this address be funded with a multiple of the challenge bond amount.
+It is recommended that this address be funded with a multiple of the challenge bond amount (see [challenger requirements](#challenger-requirements).

 ### Monitor challenger logs: